sparkflows/sparkflows-docs/docs/tutorials/analytics/housing-analysis.rst

 Filter its data
 ^^^^^^^^^^^^^^^^
-It then filter it to aggregate number of bedrooms with specific price ranges using SQL processor.
+It then filter to aggregate number of bedrooms with specific prices using SQL processor.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^